Why is my skylight leaking

 How do I know if my skylight needs to be replaced?

-If the skylight is cracked, the seals are severely deteriorated, or there are persistent leaks that can't be fixed, it may be time to replace the skylight.
+If the skylight is cracked, the seals are dried out and damaged, or there are signs of significant water damage, it's likely time to replace the skylight.

 How often should I inspect my skylight for leaks?

-It's a good idea to inspect your skylight at least once a year, or after any major storms, to catch and address any issues early.
+It's a good idea to visually inspect your skylight at least once a year, and after any major storms, to catch any potential issues early.

 Connect with certified professionals in your area